 Japandi style, an interior design aesthetic that blends Japanese and Scandinavian approaches, is everywhere right now.
-While the portmanteau has been around since 2016, it's popularity has accelerated in recent years, with searches peaking in September 2021, according to Google Trends.
+While the portmanteau has been around since 2016, its popularity has accelerated in recent years, with searches peaking in September 2021, according to Google Trends.
 But what is it exactly?
-Why does it have such long lasting appeal?
+Why does it have such long-lasting appeal?

 To understand Japandi, it’s worth looking first at the two cultures it draws from.
 Scandinavian design as we know it now (encompassing the regions Denmark, Sweden and Norway) is defined by its clean, simple lines and a focus on functionality, without compromising on beauty.
-As Kurt Kovacs Braidley, the gallery manager of Sigmar puts it to Refinery29, it is defined by “the utilization of both traditional and innovative manufacturing techniques, the use of more organic or familiar and essential forms, [and] an empathy with natural materials.”
+As Kurt Kovacs Braidley, the gallery manager of Sigmar puts it to Refinery29, it is defined by “the utilisation of both traditional and innovative manufacturing techniques, the use of more organic or familiar and essential forms, [and] an empathy with natural materials.”

 Similarly, modern Japanese design is seen by some as “the greatest embodiment of minimalism in the world today” and is anchored by its focus on natural materials, low furniture and a neutral colour palette.
 The melding of these two aesthetic approaches makes sense: both embrace simplicity and craftsmanship and bring out interesting but soothing textural and tonal features in the other.